Palma – Denia

 Ferries to Spain

-The Palma to Denia ferry route is provided by 1 operator and is available for booking all year round.
-The ferry crossing from Palma to Denia takes approximately 5 hours and 15 minutes on ferries servicing this route.
-Palma to Denia ferry duration can range between 5 hours 15 minutes and 5 hours 30 minutes depending on weather conditions and the vessel that you are sailing on.
+The Palma to Denia ferry route is provided by 1 operators and is available for booking all year round.
+The ferry crossing from Palma to Denia takes approximately 5 hours 15 minutes on ferries servicing this route.
+The Palma to Denia ferry sails in approximately 5 hours 15 minutes.

-The fastest ferry from Palma to Denia is with Balearia in 5 hours and 15 minutes.
+The fastest ferry from Palma to Denia is with Balearia in 5 hours 15 minutes.

-Unfortunately, there are no overnight ferries from Palma to Denia.
-The latest ferry departs at 08:00 and arrives in Denia at 13:15.
+There are currently no overnight ferries from Palma to Denia.

-You can book cabins on ferries that sail from Palma to Denia with Balearia.
+There are cabins available on ferries from Palma to Denia with Balearia.

-The price of a ferry from Palma to Denia can vary between $23 and $938 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $180, prices can range from $61 and $345.
-The average price with a car is $386.
-Car prices can range from $81 and $661.
-Prices may vary for other vehicle types.
+The price of a ferry from Palma to Denia can vary between $117.90 and $624.06 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $181.07, with prices ranging from $51 and $363.
+The average price with a car is $336.65.
+Car prices can range from $76 to $467.
 All ferry prices can change from season to season.
+Please be aware that prices do not include booking fees.
+1 June 2025

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Denia ferry.